 - 1. Benefit of initial deferral (cumulative and marginal): These show the NPV of deferring the Baseline (reinforcement) costs by n years (where n is the number of years in the header row), taking account of any discount associated with multi-year contracts.
+Data appear from the final year of the minimum contract length, where specified.
 Note that these results are shown both on a cumulative and a marginal basis.
 For the cumulative view, the optimal number of deferral years should correspond to the maximum NPV, which will be highlighted in green.
 Although subsequent deferral years may still show a net positive NPV overall, the fact that the cumulative NPV is below this optimal level means that value is being eroded.
 This will be reflected in the Marginal benefit table. - 2.
 Residual benefit after initial deferral: This shows the additional NPV that can still be secured by signing additional flexibility contracts after the initial n-year contract.
-The model assumes that no multi-year discounts apply to these subsequent contracts. - 3.
-Overall benefit: Shows the total NPV (initial + subsequent) associated with flexibility contract(s) of n years' duration.
-The optimal deferral length (or deferral lengths) is highlighted in green.
-Note that the model may show a number of years with the same optimal NPV outcome.
-This will be because the cost of rolling 1-year flexibility contracts has the same cost as procuring the full optimal deferral length in one go.
+The model assumes that no multi-year discounts apply to these subsequent contracts.